-The magnificent sight of Riyadh from the air, illuminated in the evening by city lights, is nostalgic of its eponymous meadows; a bright sea of lights doting the desert as if a fluorescent flower garden has blossomed among its dark contours.
+The magnificent sight of Riyadh from the air, illuminated in the evening by city lights, is nostalgic of its eponymous meadows, a bright sea of lights doting the desert like a fluorescent flower garden has blossomed among its dark contours.

-Life in Riyadh revolves around the city’s numerous busy shopping centers and more than 4,000 mosques.
+Life in Riyadh revolves around the city’s busy shopping centers and more than 4,000 mosques.

 Riyadh Becomes An Open-Air Gallery